 Blocking beats tracking when your environment is noisy

 Tracking becomes useful later, once the habit exists.
 Then tools like Session help you see patterns and protect the hours where you do your best work.
+Forest sits in the middle as a gentler on-ramp.

 Block distracting sites during your first serious work block, then use a timer tied to one task.
 That combination works better than vague goals like 'be more focused today.'